Omotolani98/cloudcrafter/README.md

-# **Multi-Cloud Provisioner**
+# **CloudCrafter**

-Multi-Cloud Provisioner is a lightweight tool designed for DevOps engineers to manage cloud infrastructure across AWS, Azure, and GCP.
+CloudCrafter is a lightweight tool designed for DevOps engineers to manage cloud infrastructure across AWS, Azure, and GCP.
 It leverages existing CLI configurations to authenticate with cloud providers, eliminating the need to manage credentials within the tool.

 ---